Los Angeles School Brain Injuries

 School Negligence Claims

 If your child has suffered a brain injury after participating in a school-sponsored event, you may be entitled to bring a claim against a school district.
+If you are considering filing a claim, contact our Los Angeles scchool brain injury attorneys for guidance.
 The school district is ultimately responsible for the safety of students in all of its schools, whether this means adequately checking all athletic equipment or ensuring the appropriate training of the different school’s coaches.
 Negligence claims can occur from the failure of a coach to accurately supervise practices or the failure of a school to appropriately train coaches.

 A family is entitled to bring a negligence claim for the following after their child suffers a brain injury: